tbrowder/RakuDoc-Load/README.md

-**Pod::Load** - Loads and compiles the Rakudoc documentation of an external file or a string
+**RakuDOC::Load** - Loads and compiles the RakuDoc documentation of an external file or a string

-**Note**: This module's name was chosen before Perl 6 was renamed to Raku and Pod (or Pod6) was renamed to Rakudoc.
-Most internal references were renamed accordingly, but the module's original name will be retained.
-Note also that, as of this release, Raku cannot handle '=begin/= rakudoc' document delimiters.
+**Note**: As of this release, Raku cannot handle '=begin/= rakudoc' document delimiters.

 SYNOPSIS
 ========